Travel Team | Aug 31, 2023

 Daytime visitors can hit the Trick or Treat Trail and take in family-friendly shows, while those braving the night can check out mazes, haunted houses, and scare zones filled with ghouls, zombies, and other creatures.

 If attractions like Motel Hell and Death Water Bayou don’t send you running for the hills, you might need to stop by Busch Gardens this Halloween.
-The parks in both Tampa Bay, Florida, and Williamsburg, Virginia, have several haunted houses among other petrifying attractions that are bound to satisfy any thrill sought before stepping into this creepy arena.
+The parks in both Tampa Bay, Florida, and Williamsburg, Virginia, have several haunted houses among other petrifying attractions that are bound to satisfy any thrill.

 When one park just isn’t enough, look for the combo Howl-O-Scream ticket with Busch Gardens Tampa and SeaWorld Orlando.
 Beware, though.
 While these sites are usually great for all ages, Howl-O-Scream is not recommended for children.